Maradona leaves hospital 8 days after brain surgery

 Footage broadcast by local TV stations showed the former World Cup winner leaving the Olivos clinic in an ambulance.
 Maradona’s doctor, Leopoldo Luque, told journalists that he had authorized the release.

-His lawyer, Matias Morla, said the 60-year-old Argentine will continue to receive treatment for alcohol dependency.
+Maradona’s lawyer, Matias Morla, said the 60-year-old Argentine will continue to receive treatment for alcohol dependency.
 He is expected to stay in a house near his older daughters.

 The 1986 World Cup champion last week had an emergency operation for a subdural hematoma, which us an accumulation of blood between a membrane and his brain.